Basic info

 We recommend making a drybox for filaments that require keeping them as dry as possible.

-Adjust distance between supports and the model
+Adjust the distance between the supports and the model

 Try to print BVOH or PVA on PLA raft.